Evengard/wp-oauth-client/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-OAuth client plugin allows login with your google, facebook, EVE Online or any other OAuth account.
+OAuth client plugin allows login with your google, facebook, eve online or any other OAuth account.

 == Description ==

-OAuth client plugin allows login with your google, facebook, EVE Online or any other OAuth account.
+OAuth client plugin allows login with your google, facebook, eve online or any other OAuth account.

 = Features =
 *	Login to your Wordpress site using any OAuth server account like facebook, google, eveonline.
-*	Supports login with custom OAuth server.
+*	Supports login with any 3rd party OAuth server or custom OAuth server.
-*	Valid user registrations verified by applications such as EVE Online.
-*	You can disable the applications which you don't require.
 *	Easily integrate plugin with your Wordpress website using widgets.
 Just drop it in a desirable place in your website.
 *	Automatic user registration after login if the user is not already registered with your site.

+= No SSL restriction =
+*	Login to wordpress using google credentials or any other app without having an SSL or HTTPS enabled site.

 = EVE Online specific features =
 *	One-click login to Wordpress through EVE Online application.